In my blog about lost sense of self, I talk about the Lost Woman, loss of identity within mother-daughter relationships.

 How can I change things?

-Counselling will help you explore the question of “who am I?”, and learn how to no longer rely on others for validation.
-Through counselling, you will find your true identity.
+Mother-Daughter Coaching will help you explore the question of “who am I?”, and learn how to no longer rely on others for validation.
+My unique coaching method will help you find your true identity.

 How Do You Take Care Of Yourself?